sajad1200/Bot-net/README.md

 * * *

 ### Sudo And Bot

-After you run the bot for first time, send it `/id`.
+#After you run the bot for first time, send it `/id`.
 Get your ID and stop the bot.

-Open ./bot/bot.lua and add your ID to the "sudo_users" section in the following format:
+#Open ./Bot-net./data./Config.lua And add your id in there
 ```
     sudo_users = {
     321681775,